 information on the views and experiences of people using services, their family members or carers, or the public.

 The search should not aim to be exhaustive.
 It should be based on the need to inform the development of the draft scope and the issues to be discussed at a scoping workshop (if this is held).
 The search can also reveal the evidence base, start to identify gaps in the evidence and indicate whether there is sufficient evidence to answer the draft questions.
 At this stage, tools that cluster search results into topics can be helpful.
 The search should focus on identifying secondary sources, such as reviews of the evidence.
 If there is insufficient review‑level information, the scoping search should be extended to identify relevant primary studies and data sources (including those sources that might not be identified using traditional search strategies).
-When searching for systematic reviews, it may be efficient to limit any searches of databases that are sources for DARE (Database of Abstracts of Reviews of Effects) to studies indexed after December 2014, when the searches to identify studies for DARE ceased.
+When searching for systematic reviews, it may be efficient to limit any searches of databases that are sources for DARE (Database of Abstracts of Reviews of Effects) on the Centre for Reviews and Dissemination website to studies indexed after December 2014, when the searches to identify studies for DARE ceased.

 In order to develop guidelines that identify and promote effective practice, it is important to understand current context.
 Context can include:

 the burden of disease

 the differential impact of disease or services and outcomes (in relation to socioeconomic factors or equity issues)

 how care and support is currently delivered and who is responsible for commissioning and providing it

 legislative or regulatory frameworks